Hungarians in Romania: Identity and citizenship

 Many Hungarians living in Transylvania were disconcerted when the referendum held in Hungary in 2004 on the issue of giving dual-citizenship to ethnic Hungarians living abroad failed to receive enough electoral attendance and the vote was uncertain.
 Some of them complain that when they are in Hungary, they are perceived as half-Romanians, and are considered as having differences in language and behaviour.
 However, a large proportion of Transylvanian Hungarians currently work or study in Hungary, usually on a temporary basis.
 After 1996, Hungarian-Romanian economic relations boomed, and Hungary is an important investor in Transylvania, with many cross-border firms employing both Romanians and Hungarians.

 A proposal supported by the RMDSZ to grant Hungarian citizenship to Hungarians living in Romania but without meeting Hungarian-law residency requirements was narrowly defeated at a 2004 referendum in Hungary (the referendum failed only because there were not enough votes to make it valid).
 After the failed vote, the leaders of the Hungarian ethnic parties in the neighboring countries formed the HTMSZF organization in January 2005, as an instrument lobbying for preferential treatment in the granting of Hungarian citizenship.

 In 2010 some amendments were passed in Hungarian law facilitating an accelerated naturalization process for ethnic Hungarians living abroad; among other changes, the residency-in-Hungary requirement was waived.
 According to a RMDSZ poll conducted that year, over 85 percent of Romania's ethnic Hungarians were eager to apply for Hungarian citizenship.
 Romania's President Traian Băsescu declared in October 2010 that "We have no objections to the adoption by the Hungarian government and parliament of a law making it easier to grant Hungarian citizenship to ethnic Hungarians living abroad."

 Between 2011 and 2012, 200,000 applicants took advantage of the new, accelerated naturalization process; there were another 100,000 applications pending in the summer of 2012.
 As of February 2013, the Hungarian government has granted citizenship to almost 400,000 Hungarians 'beyond the borders'.
 In April 2013, the Hungarian government announced that 280,000 of these were Romanian citizens.

 Population

-According to the 2011 census, the total population of the ethnic Hungarian community in Romania is as follows:
+According to the 2011 census, the total population of the ethnic Hungarian community in Romania was as follows:

 The remaining 4,973 (0.4%) ethnic Hungarians live in the other counties of Romania, where they make up less than 0.1% of the total population.